fritzthecap/differencetones-piano/README.md

     java -jar differenctones-piano-1.0.jar

 On WINDOWS it may be possible to run the application by a double click in file-explorer.
 There are also _run.sh_ and _run.bat_ scripts.
-Please mind that this application does not read/write anything from/to your file-system (hard-disk), so please save your creative work by using an external text-editor.
+Please mind that this application does not read/write anything from/to your file-system (hard-disk), so please save your creative work by using an text-editor (that preserves UNIX newlines).

-This project is a Maven 3.6 / Java 21 project (minimum Java 17).
+This project is a Maven 3.6 / Java 21 project (minimum Java 17), developed on LINUX 6.8.0.
 Integration into Eclipse or any other IDE should be easy, there are no external dependencies except junit-jupiter 6 in test-scope.

 Here are some screenshots: